Saudi man linked to Jamal Khashoggi's murder detained at Paris airport, reports say - KESQ

 A Saudi man accused of being a member of the hit squad that murdered journalist Jamal Khashoggi has been detained in Paris while boarding a flight to Riyadh, French media reported Tuesday.

-A 33-year-old man was detained before his flight at 9:30 a.m. local time, and was traveling under a real passport, a spokesperson for the French National Police told CNN.
+A 33-year-old man was detained at Charles de Gaulle Airport before his flight at 9:30 a.m. local time, and was traveling under a real passport, a spokesperson for the French National Police told CNN.
 He was placed in judicial detention, the spokesperson added.

 The suspect was identified as Khaled Aedh Al-Otaibi, radio station RTL reported, citing French police and judicial sources.
 French police would not confirm the man’s identity to CNN.